 With a background in K-12 education policy, Andrea ran on a platform of continuing the recent momentum Tacoma has shown in raising high school graduation rates, which most recently topped 82.6 percent, higher than the national average.

-Stand for Children Washington staff and volunteers look forward to collaborating with Andrea and the rest of the Tacoma School Board members on a number of initiatives in 2016, including closer study of the English Language Learner supports provided by the District and an effort to expand Pre-K learning in the district over the next several years.
+Stand for Children Washington staff and volunteers look forward to collaborating with Andrea and the rest of the Tacoma School Board members on a number of initiatives in 2016, including closer study of the English Language Learner support provided by the District and an effort to expand Pre-K learning in the district.